AmyStephen/amystephen.github.com/_posts/2014-01-17-promoting-women.md

 As people, we are largely unaware of our own bias.
 When we are selected, we want to believe we earned it and that no one else was better qualified.
 No one wants to believe they were provided an opportunity they didn't earn.
 That's what is meant by 'privilege' and *all of us* have it.

 It's pretty hard to compete if you don't have the chance to participate.
-To say that there are not many women who are competitive at Ski Jumping when women have not been given the chance to compete at Olympic levels is related or it is just a remarkable coincidence.
+To say that there are not many women who are competitive at Ski Jumping when women have not been given the chance to compete at Olympic levels *is related.* It is not just a remarkable coincidence.

 Starting this year, that changes.
 As time goes on, given opportunity to participate, I would bet my granddaughter's college fund on the fact that the number of women competing at world class levels in ski jumping will do nothing but climb.